 - Posting on social media – Although you may be tempted to post on social media to update others and let them know about the accident and your injuries, you could be costing yourself significant compensation.
 For example, if you suffered a leg injury in the crash and are seen online, running around and telling people you are fine, the insurance company could use this against you and lower your potential compensation amount, saying that your injuries are not that severe.

-- Filing your claim too late – The Florida statute of limitations for car accident claims allows most injury victims to file a claim within four years from the date of the accident.
+- Filing your claim too late – The Florida statute of limitations for car accident claims allows most injury victims to file a claim within two years from the date of the accident.
 If you wait until it is too late, your case could be barred by the court and you will be disqualified from pursuing financial compensation.
 Since some cases may need to be filed sooner, it is important to speak to a licensed attorney to learn the correct due date for your claim.

 - Trying to handle the case on your own – Most car crash victims who hire legal representation usually recover significantly more compensation compared to those who try to handle the case on their own.
 Having an experienced lawyer handle your claim means your legal rights to pursue compensation are protected.
 If your claim has merit, your lawyer can help perform a thorough investigation of the accident scene, accurately calculate your damages, and aggressively negotiate with insurers to pursue the fair amount of compensation you may deserve.

 If you or someone you know was involved in a car crash, we recommend taking these steps to avoid hurting the value of your claim.
 If your claim is valid, you could recover funds to pay for medical bills, lost wages from missing work, pain and suffering, and loss of consortium.